I'm a graphic designer and web developer managing my own business in South Africa.

 There are three methods of deep-etching used in Photoshop, each with its own little tricks of the trade.

-Method 1: Using the eraser tool to manually erase the sections of the photograph or image that you don't want.
+Using the eraser tool to manually erase the sections of the photograph or image that you don't want.
 The main problem with this is that it's not particularly precise and you end up with jagged edges and an image that looks as if it's been touched up.
-As with the maple leaf above, it has really detailed edges that give it its yummy look - were I to use this method, I'd either be spending 6 hours zoomed in to the max with a 1 pixel eraser or I'd lose the detailed edging.
+As with the maple leaf above, it has really detailed edges that give it its yummy look.
+Were I to use this method, I'd either be spending 6 hours zoomed in to the max with a 1-pixel eraser or I'd lose the detailed edging.

 My preferred method?

 Making use of the Pen Tool in Photoshop to deep-etch the part of the image that I want to use.
 The advantages of using this method:

 - You don't delete anything on the original picture during the process, which means that you can tinker with it until you're 100% happy with the result.

 - You have very fine control over the tool, so you can adjust and edit it to your heart's content The final result of your deep-etching looks professional.